Rosenverse

 Notable Quotes

-"It's much better in science to misidentify a phenomenon that does exist than to misidentify one that does not exist."
+"In science, it’s better to miss a phenomenon than to misidentify one that doesn’t really exist."

 Gold